Why People Are Owning Less

 They’re Loaded With Debt and Lack Disposable Income

 In many cases, Millennials simply don’t have the same opportunities to buy into the old-school American Dream that previous generations enjoyed.
 Besides dealing with a boatload of student loan debt, they’re navigating the job market during a period of sustained stagnant wages and find it difficult to dump money into buying things like houses and cars.
 So what are they doing?
 They’re creating their own American Dream, built on practicing responsible consumerism, maintaining the ability to travel, and engaging in the sharing economy.
-Airbnb, Uber, Bird, Turo, and other freedom-enabling options are giving them access to basic necessities of life, like housing and transportation, without long-term commitment or overwhelming levels of debt.
+Airbnb, Fair, Uber, Bird, Turo, and other freedom-enabling options are giving them access to basic necessities of life, like housing and transportation.

 They’re Into Experiences, Not Ownership

-According to a survey from Harris Poll and Eventbrite (via Bloomberg), 78 percent of Millennials “would rather pay for an experience than material goods” compared to 59 percent of Baby Boomers.
+According to a survey from Harris Poll and Eventbrite (via Bloomberg), 78% of millennials “would rather pay for an experience than material goods” compared to 59% of Baby Boomers.
 Call it the Instagram Effect, but the biggest economic force in our society is more interested in traveling, seeing and doing rather than owning.
 After all, who wants to see pictures of your latest gadget on social media when they could be seeing your latest vacation?

 The Stuff They Buy Often Goes To Waste